alisnwu/cifkit/README.md

 - Each tool requires preprocesing, formatting, copying, moving, and sorting .cif files.
 - To streamline the above tasks, I developed `CifPy` that can be easily imported for the above tasks.

-## Overview

-CifPy provides two simple objects `Cif` and `CifEnsemble`.

-`Cif` is initialized with the `.cif` filepath.
-This object facilitates computing various distance metrics within crystal structures, generating supercells, determining the coordination numbers, and handling CIF data related to symmetry groups, elements, and chemical formulas.

-`CifEnsemble` offers features for preprocessing and querying `.cif` files, such as identifying unique bonding pairs and calculating coordination numbers.
-Additionally, CifPy supports operations like moving and copying files based on specific crystallographic tags and properties, and generating statistical histograms to visualize data distributions.

 ## Principle